 - Top each cupcake with a pink heart and add sugar balls if wanted.

 The outside of the buttercream will set slightly.
-If adding sugar balls do so immediately after frosting the cupcakes.
+So, if you are adding sugar balls, do so immediately after frosting the cupcakes.

 Happiness is found in a delicious cupcake!